Copenhagen City Map Anders Husa & Kaitlin Orr

 Dronningens Tværgade 10, Copenhagen, Denmark

 If you’re looking for an outrageous and raunchy dining experience unlike any other, Punk Royale is the place for you.
 Expect strobe lights, fog machines, vodka shots, a copious amount of caviar, and, possibly, some nudity.
 (Leave the kids at home!)
 But also expect a fantastic menu – it’s seriously impressive what a high level of cooking these chefs are achieving in such a hilarious setting.
+This is one of the most unique and fun restaurants in the world.

 Bistro Boheme